charlesericwilson-portfolio/Echo_agent_proxyv4/README.md

 ## Known Limitations
 - Long-running commands (full nmap scans, Metasploit modules) can still be summarized too early or incompletely.
 - Feedback loop to the main Echo model is sometimes inconsistent.
-- Model overreach: Echo can ignore "and nothing else" instructions.

 This is experimental.
 We chose raw-text + PTY because we wanted something lighter and more natural than heavy JSON frameworks.

 ## Lessons Learned
 - Raw-text tool calling is powerful but requires strict prompting and robust output parsing.
+Fixed with model training.
 - Reliable long-running tool capture is one of the hardest parts.
 - Sometimes you have to simplify to make real progress.
 - Persistence and honest documentation matter.